If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Beyond the Scope of the Nutrition Coach

-The role of the coach is providing the best possible course of action and recognizing the needs of the client outside of the scope of practice.
+The coach’s role is to provide the best possible course of action and recognize the client’s needs outside of the scope of practice.
 This means that a referral may be needed at times.

 Disordered Eating